Kids' Menus at Most Restaurants - Are They Bad for Children's Nutrition?

 A Turning Trend

 Recently, restaurants considered the adverse effects of serving the same, yet considerably fun fare to their kids.
 Thus, they turned to new food trends as international inspirations, organic fruits and vegetables, locally raised meats, poultry, game, and fish, and the phasing out of trans fats.
-The chefs of many restaurants birthed the trend known as “kid-adult fusion” cuisine.
+In 2009, some restaurants added new items to their kids' menus that were junior versions of regular items.

 Trying New Foods Has Since Become Something that Restaurants Are Aware Of Recently